 The coldest months are November to January, and combined with the wet coastal weather, it can be downright chilly.
 It’s not all bad during rainy season though.
 There are occasional dry spells and warm, sunny days to be pounced on and a day at the beach is not out of the question.

 Usually low season in a popular tourist destination means rubbish weather and a seasonal shutdown of things to do.
-In Hoi An, it’s the complete opposite.
-From May to July, when the crowds thin, it’s perfect beach weather around Hoi An, with temperatures averaging around the mid-30s Celsius.
-This means it’s not only great for photos and bartering down the tailors, but room prices become surprisingly affordable — upgrade a star or two and you’ll still remain within budget.
-Diving conditions are at their best and very few local businesses close down.
+For Hoi An, it’s the complete opposite.
+From May to July, when the crowds are thin, it’s perfect beach weather in this region, with temperatures averaging around the mid-30s Celsius.
+There’s great local atmosphere at An Bang Beach or the public stretches of My Khe Beach.
+Low season is also good for bartering down the tailors and room prices become surprisingly affordable — look for an online deal, upgrade a star or two and you’ll still remain within budget.

-You get to experience half Tet (in June), which is far more appealing than its big brother Tet, when Vietnam closes down for a week and prices double.
-Half Tet is just one day; it’s a family celebration, with the fishing villages hosting dragon boat races to please the gods and the winner bringing good fortune to the village in the coming fishing season.
-In the evening children parade with brightly coloured lanterns through the town, releasing them on the Thu Bon river, which sparkles with thousands of candles.
-This is quite possibly the most beautiful festival of the year, and Hoi An is one of the most popular places for the Vietnamese to celebrate.
+To experience “Tet-light”, try half-Tet in June.
+It is far more appealing than Tet, when Vietnam closes down for a week and prices double.
+Half Tet is just a one-day family celebration, with fishing villages hosting dragon boat races to please the gods, the winner bringing good fortune to the village in the coming fishing season.
+In the evening, children parade through town with brightly coloured lanterns, releasing them on the Thu Bon River sparkling with thousands of candles.
+It’s quite possibly the most beautiful festival of the year, and Hoi An is one of the most popular places for the Vietnamese to celebrate it.